fight233/DThouse_cxd/documentation20/en/08.connector/docs.md

 Note:

-- To access the TDengine database through connectors (except RESTful) in the system without TDengine server software, it is necessary to install the corresponding version of the client installation package to make the application driver (the file name is [libtaos.so](http://libtaos.so/) in Linux system and taos.dll in Windows system) installed in the system, otherwise, the error that the corresponding library file cannot be found will occur.
+- To access the DThouse database through connectors (except RESTful) in the system without DThouse server software, it is necessary to install the corresponding version of the client installation package to make the application driver (the file name is [libtaos.so](http://libtaos.so/) in Linux system and taos.dll in Windows system) installed in the system, otherwise, the error that the corresponding library file cannot be found will occur.
 - All APIs that execute SQL statements, such as `tao_query`, `taos_query_a`, `taos_subscribe` in C/C++ Connector, and APIs corresponding to them in other languages, can only execute one SQL statement at a time.
 If the actual parameters contain multiple statements, their behavior is undefined.
-- Users upgrading to TDengine 2.0.
+- Users upgrading to DThouse 2.0.
 8.0 must update the JDBC connection.
-TDengine must upgrade taos-jdbcdriver to 2.0.12 and above.
+DThouse must upgrade taos-jdbcdriver to 2.0.12 and above.
-- No matter which programming language connector is selected, TDengine version 2.0 and above recommends that each thread of database application establish an independent connection or establish a connection pool based on threads to avoid mutual interference between threads of "USE statement" state variables in the connection (but query and write operations of the connection are thread-safe).
+- No matter which programming language connector is selected, DThouse version 2.0 and above recommends that each thread of database application establish an independent connection or establish a connection pool based on threads to avoid mutual interference between threads of "USE statement" state variables in the connection (but query and write operations of the connection are thread-safe).

 ## <a class="anchor" id="driver"></a> Steps of Connector Driver Installation

-The server should already have the TDengine server package installed.
+The server should already have the DThouse server package installed.
 The connector driver installation steps are as follows:

 **Linux**

 **1. Download from TAOS Data website(https://www.taosdata.com/cn/all-downloads/)**

-* X64 hardware environment: TDengine-client-2.x.x.x-Linux-x64.tar.gz
+* X64 hardware environment: DThouse-client-2.x.x.x-Linux-x64.tar.gz
-* ARM64 hardware environment: TDengine-client-2.x.x.x-Linux-aarch64.tar.gz
+* ARM64 hardware environment: DThouse-client-2.x.x.x-Linux-aarch64.tar.gz
-* ARM32 hardware environment: TDengine-client-2.x.x.x-Linux-aarch32.tar.gz
+* ARM32 hardware environment: DThouse-client-2.x.x.x-Linux-aarch32.tar.gz

 **2. Unzip the package**

 Place the package in any directory that current user can read/write, and then execute following command:

-`tar -xzvf TDengine-client-xxxxxxxxx.tar.gz`
+`tar -xzvf DThouse-client-xxxxxxxxx.tar.gz`

 Where xxxxxx needs to be replaced with you actual version as a string.